Working on a tight budget with the holiday season fast approaching? Here are some of the best free things to do this November in the Denver area!

 Olde Golden Christmas

-This festival in Golden only starts of the 30th.
-It keeps on going all the way to the 31st of December.
-There is plenty to do, as well, with a community candlelight walk, Victorian carolers, free Newfoundland dog-pulled cart rides, a holiday art market, parades, shopping, music and theater productions, Santa Claus and twinkling holiday lights.
+This festival in Golden starts on the 30th of November and keeps on going all the way to the 31st of December.
+There is plenty to do, including a community candlelight walk, Victorian carolers, free Newfoundland dog-pulled cart rides, a holiday art market, parades, shopping, music and theater productions, Santa Claus and twinkling holiday lights.

 Grand Illumination – Union Station